Per Diem Rates

 412 Scope

 The defraying of official residence expenses is intended to make possible the operation and maintenance of official residences in which principal representatives can properly represent the United States abroad by extending official (as distinct from personal) hospitality to foreign dignitaries and important visitors, by receiving official deputations and callers, and by holding requisite and appropriate ceremonies smoothly and with dignity.
-Also, payment of official residence expenses is intended to keep the official residences staffed and in operation to the extent necessary, even during intervals between the departure of an officer because of recall, transfer, or some other reason and his/her return or the arrival of his/her successor.
+Also, payment of official residence expenses is intended to keep the official residences staffed and in operation to the extent necessary, even during intervals between the departure of an officer because of recall, transfer, or some other reason and their return or the arrival of their successor.
 Payment of official residence expenses should not be considered to be a gratuity, allowance, or other emolument.

 420 DESIGNATIONS